-PLEASE stay with the below guidelines.
-Voting is ONLY for comics published THIS month (meaning November 2013)
+PLEASE stay with the below format.
+Voting is ONLY for comics published THIS month (meaning FEB 2014)

 Until this thread is locked you can post or edit your votes.
 If you have any questions, feel free to ask! :)